juliocoraspe/Verticalscrollportfoliolayout/SCROLL_STATES_GUIDE.md

 This document outlines the key scroll states and animation triggers for the continuous scroll portfolio experience.

 ## Overview
-The portfolio features a vertical scroll narrative with scroll-linked animations, parallax effects, and an organic particle guide system.
+The portfolio features a vertical scroll narrative with scroll-linked animations and parallax effects.
 Each section has specific entry/exit animations and timing.

 ---